embedly/embedly-docs/faq.rst

 ..
 NOTE::
   It's much easier for us to add providers if they have an `oembed
   <http://oembed.com>`_ endpoint or use Facebook meta tags.
-Not all video or
+Not all videos or
-  image providers can be added because it's impossible for us to reverse engineer the URL scheme.
+  image providers can be added because it's impossible for us to reverse the engineer's URL scheme.

 Where can I find example code for calling the Embedly API?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^